isodeesomlerty/alien_invasion/README.md

 **Shoot:** Press the SPACEBAR to fire bullets at the aliens.

+**Deploy Shield:** Press S to deploy a shield if it is available.
+The shield degrades as it protects you from aliens and their bullets.

 **Avoid Aliens:** Dodge alien ships!
 If you collide with an alien or an alien reaches the bottom of the screen, you lose a life.

 **Dodge Bullets:** You also lose a life if you are hit by alien bullets.
 Remember that armed aliens are red, so try to kill them as soon as you can.